shaunanoordin/dynamic-sprites-experiment/README.md

 # Dynamic Sprites Experiment

-This is a hackday experiment to try dynamically altering 2D game sprites on a HTML canvas.
+Hackday experiment to try dynamically altering 2D game sprites on a HTML canvas.

 Created by [Shaun A. Noordin](https://shaunanoordin.com).